Much has been written about the benefits and negative effects of coffee that it's easy to end up confused about whether it’s good for you or not.

 - Instant coffee has more acrylamide (a toxic substance which results from heating) than brewed coffee.

 - Instant coffee contains fewer nutrients and antioxidants than brewed versions.

 - Coffee is one of the most highly-sprayed plants.

-Most store-bought coffee (from coffee shops and cafés) contain more calories than a regular meal in light of the cream, syrups, sugar and flavourings added.
+Most store-bought coffee (from coffee shops and cafés) contains more calories than a regular meal in light of the cream, syrups, sugar, and flavourings added.

 - Decaffeinated coffee products require chemicals to remove the caffeine.